Article Image

 The recently updated CDC U.S. Selected Practice Recommendations for Contraceptive Use have focused an important spotlight on pain control with IUD insertion and brought a lot of media attention to the issue.
 It comes at a time when social media has positioned pain control with IUD insertion as a trending issue in online women’s health discourse.
 Unfortunately, the majority of this media attention has presented an oversimplified discussion of a multi-faceted problem in providing IUD insertions.

-There are two primary sources of pain with IUD insertion: placement/use of the tenaculum, and with insertion of the IUD into the uterine cavity itself.
+There are two primary sources of pain with IUD insertion: placement/use of the tenaculum, and insertion of the IUD into the uterine cavity itself.
 Any given patient may experience pain in response to both, one or the other, or neither of these steps.

 The CDC document itself posits that it provides “updated recommendations for the provision of medications for intrauterine device placement.”
 However, on further reading, the basis of this statement lies in two pieces of guidance: 1) Routine misoprostol use is not recommended (but is sometimes indicated) and 2) A paracervical block or topical lidocaine may be helpful.
 In my opinion, this falls short of providing actual recommendations for medication provision.